Born in 1981 in Lansing, Michigan, USA

 2023

-- Crafting Radicality: Bay Area Artists from the Svane Gift, de Young Museum, San Francisco, California, USA
+Crafting Radicality: Bay Area Artists from the Svane Gift, de Young Museum, San Francisco, USA

-- Summer Escape: Part One, Gaa Gallery, Provincetown, MA
+Summer Escape: Part One, Gaa Gallery, Provincetown, Massachusetts, USA

 2022